2014–15 Feyenoord season: Pre-season

 Feyenoord started the pre-season preparations with its first training session on 25 June 2014 in front of 5,000 fans.
 They beat amateur sides SV Honselersdijk, VOC, FC Horst and ASWH in pre-season friendlies.
-Graziano Pellè, the top goals scorer of the two previous seasons, transferred to Southampton F.C., managed by Ronald Koeman who coached Feyenoord the previous three seasons, for eight million euros.
-The club announced they had acquired former international defender Khalid Boulahrouz transfer-free several days later.
-On 15 July the transfer of Daryl Janmaat to Newcastle United F.C. and Bruno Martins Indi to F.C.
-Porto was announced, both played as defensive backs the previous season and were bronze medalists in the Dutch squad at the 2014 FIFA World Cup.
-The club subsequently played a friendly game away at FC Emmen that resulted in a 2–0 win.
+Graziano Pellè, the top goals scorer of the two previous seasons, transferred to Southampton, managed by Ronald Koeman who coached Feyenoord the previous three seasons, for eight million euros.
+The club announced they had acquired former international defender Khalid Boulahrouz on a free transfer several days later.
+On 15 July, the transfer of Daryl Janmaat to Newcastle United and Bruno Martins Indi to Porto was announced, both played as defensive backs the previous season and were bronze medalists in the Dutch squad at the 2014 FIFA World Cup.
+The club subsequently played a friendly game away at Emmen that resulted in a 2–0 win.
 They were supposed to play Fortuna Sittard in Echt-Susteren on 19 July, that game got banned in that municipality and was played behind closed doors in Rotterdam, resulting in a Feyenoord win.
 The last pre-season friendly ended in a 1–1 draw at home against Spanish side Real Sociedad; Mitchell te Vrede scored the lone Feyenoord goal.
 Before the game, a moment of silence commenced to remember the victims of Malaysia Airlines Flight 17.
-Stefan de Vrij, the best defender of the 2010 FIFA World Cup, was transferred to S.S.
-Lazio at the end of July, marking the fourth high-profile sale of a Feyenoord player this transfer window.
+Stefan de Vrij, the best defender of the 2010 FIFA World Cup, was transferred to Lazio at the end of July, marking the fourth high-profile sale of a Feyenoord player this transfer window.

 Summer

 Feyenoord's second place in the previous season qualified them for the third qualifying round of the 2014–15 Champions League.
-They were drawn against Beşiktaş J.K., who finished third in the 2013–14 Süper Lig.
+They were drawn against Beşiktaş, who finished third in the 2013–14 Süper Lig.
 Feyenoord lost the first leg of the two-legged tie 1–2 at home on 30 July; Te Vrede converted a stoppage time penalty kick for the single Feyenoord goal.
 The club obtained two new players the next day, although they cannot play yet in the return against Beşiktaş.
-Luke Wilkshire came from FC Dynamo Moscow without transfer fee and Bilal Başaçikoğlu was obtained from SC Heerenveen for three and a half million euros.
+Luke Wilkshire came from Dynamo Moscow without transfer fee and Bilal Başaçikoğlu was obtained from Heerenveen for three and a half million euros.